openownership/data-standard/docs/primer/index.rst

    :figwidth: 85%
    :align: center

-Beneficial ownership can include all types of relationship with an entity such as ownership, control or benefiting from the entity’s activities.
+Beneficial ownership can include all types of relationship with an entity such as ownership, control or benefitting from the entity’s activities.

 If a person owns something, they usually have some control over it.
 Owning shares in a company may confer voting rights, for example.
 But ownership and control are sometimes separated - by share classes, contracts, agreements and other mechanisms.
 For example, an executive director might have the right to appoint 60% of the other board members, while having little financial stake in the business.
 There are also situations where a person may not have ownership or significant control but still has a relationship which means they benefit from the activities of an entity - for example, where they can enjoy and use assets owned by the entity.